Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Critically Constrained Scattering Modes

-As noted above, and seen in Fig. 1d, on average, for a system with negligible absorption, the poles will be the eigenfrequencies farthest away from the real axis in the lower half plane and the zeros of the full S-matrix will be farthest away in the upper half plane.
-As noted, other CCONs can have singly-filled ports ($\tilde{R}$ or $T$), doubly filled ``normal" ports ($N$) and dark ports which are unfilled ($D$).
-An $\tilde{R}$ port contributes an effective gain and a $T$ port an effective loss as far as the imaginary part of the frequency is concerned.
-It is reasonable to conjecture that, on average, a dark port contributes neither effective gain nor loss, and that a normal port, having equal effective gain and loss, will also have no influence on the imaginary part of the CCON.
-Thus, in finding the imaginary part of the CCON frequency, one can omit all $ND$ pairs and just look at the balance of the remaining $\tilde{R}$ and $T$ ports.
-The difference $n_T- n_{\tilde{R}}$ will then determine their average imaginary part.
-Hence, the average imaginary part of the reflectionless four-port CCONs $(\tilde{R}\tilde{R}TT)$ and $(NDND)$, which are balanced, should both be zero (assuming all ports are statistically similar in their coupling to the cavity).
+For the CCONs with dark and normal channels it is not immediately obvious how to apply this qualitative reasoning.
+As seen in Fig. 1d, on average, for a system with negligible absorption, the poles will be the eigenfrequencies farthest away from the real axis in the lower half plane and the (complex conjugate) zeros of the full S-matrix will be farthest away in the upper half plane.
+As introduced above, CCONs can have singly-filled ports ($\tilde{R}$ or $T$), doubly filled ``normal" ports ($N$) and dark ports which are unfilled ($D$).
+Following the reasoning about R-zeros, an $\tilde{R}$ port contributes an effective gain and a $T$ port an effective loss moving the frequencies respectively up or down in the complex plane.
+A reasonable conjecture is that, on average, a dark port contributes neither effective gain nor loss (since it has neither input or output), and that a normal port, having both, will also have no average influence on the imaginary part of the CCON frequency.
+Thus, in estimating the imaginary part of the CCON frequency, one can omit all $ND$ pairs and just look at the difference, $n_T- n_{\tilde{R}}$ of the number of remaining $T,\tilde{R}$ ports to determine their average imaginary part.
+We assume here that all ports are equally coupled in a statistical sense; when this isn't the case one includes the strengths of coupling in the obvious manner.

+Hence, the average imaginary part of the reflectionless four-port CCONs $(\tilde{R}\tilde{R}TT)$ and $(NDND)$, which are balanced ($n_T- n_{\tilde{R}}=0)$, should both be zero.
 This qualitative argument explains why all the CCON spectra tend to lie in the region of the complex plane between the poles and zeros, as is also the case for R-zeros.
-In fact, for a general scattering matrix based on a random matrix model, we can analytically calculate the average value of the imaginary part of the CCON eigenfrequencies:
+For a general scattering matrix based on a random matrix model, we can validate this intuitive argument by analytically calculating the average value of the imaginary part of the CCON eigenfrequencies: